A Structured Approach to Cracking Technical Interviews

 15. Walk Through the Code

-Simulate your code step-by-step with an example to catch subtle bugs.16.
+Manually simulate your code with a real example to catch subtle issues that test cases might miss.16.
 Clean Up

 Final Tips